Not Currently on View

 In spite of Ribera's meager output of only 18 etchings, his prints were avidly collected by Rembrandt, and the Drunken Silenus was published three times in the artist's lifetime: by the artist in Naples in 1628, by the publisher Giovanni Orlandi in Rome and by Jacomo Rossi in 1649.
 This impression was from the second issue.

-Purchased by the John Herron Art Institute, Indianapolis, Indiana, now the Indianapolis Museum of Art, in 1952.
+Purchased by the John Herron Art Institute, Indianapolis, Indiana, now the Indianapolis Museum of Art at Newfields, in 1952.